riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 print("\(number) is five!")
 ```

-Here each time the code is run, it will loop a different amount of times, since only when number is 5 will the condition `number != 5` is broken, thus exiting out of the loop.
+Here each time the code is run, it will loop a different amount of times, since only when number is 5 will the condition `number != 5` be `false`, thus exiting out of the loop.

 ### `continue` / `break`

 Using `while` and `for-in` loops to repeat code execution is super common, especially when you want to perform an action on multiple collection items.

-But what happens when you want to ignore some elements?
-Or if you want to stop looping once you've found a specific item?
+- But what happens when you want to ignore some elements?
+- Or if you want to stop looping once you've found a specific item?

 In these cases we use either the `continue` or `break` keywords.